President Records: Crystal

+Craig Douglas recorded the song "All Kinds of People".
+Backed with "Evenin' Rain", it was released on CR 7011 in 1971.

+In 1973, Matata's single, "Wanna Do My Thing" bw "Wild River" had their single released in France on Crystal 43000.

+Aquarius

+The 24 April 1976 issue of Music Week wrote that President was handling the Aquarius label.
+Aquarius belonged to the J.A.C.K.S. group of companies which were French.
+The first release for the label in the UK was "You Got It" on Aquarius AQ 3 by Judd & Miss Munro, the husband-and-wife team of Judd Hamilton and Caroline Munro.
+Prior to that was "Cumba Cumba" by The Monstars on Aquarius AQ 2.

+Riverdale

+Riverdale records was founded by Barry Class in 1976.

+President also marketed releases by the label.
+Some of the releases include " Sweet Happiness" bw "Lady Luck" by Clem Curtis & The Foundations, "Friday Night (Pay Day!)" bw "Pay Day!
+(Friday Night)" by Pittons Party, "Whichaway Billy" bw "Hobbit Land" by The Settlers, "Want You to Make It a Home" bw "Girl in the Room" by Mowrey Jnr. & Watson, "Little Star" bw "Never Give Up" by Rocking Horse, "Your Momma & Poppa" bw "Gypsys, Tramps & Thieves" by Many Ann, and the Split Personality album by Jimmy Jones.

+Hawk Records

+Hawk Records was run by Raymond Morrison.
+Artists that recorded for the label included Ram & Tam, Owen Gray, Count Prince Miller, Tam (Tamara Edwards) and Roy Shirley.
+Their records were both manufactured and distributed by President Records.

 Restructure and present day

 Such success brought with it significant pressures to maintain the new business level.
 Without the resources of a major record company, however, President restructured in the late 1970s and early 1980s, ceasing to release new recordings, and concentrated on marketing back catalogue, reissues and compilations.

 The label increased its activities again in 1984, when a chance meeting between Edward Kassner’s son, David, who had joined the business in 1972, and American producer Tommy Boyce heralded the next term for President.
 Boyce’s idea was to start a label with its own studio and an all-star line up of established rock artists.
 The first album on the subsidiary label TBG/President was Silent Nights from ex-Yes keyboard player Rick Wakeman in 1984 (recorded at Herne Place in Sunningdale, the studio owned by Eddie Hardin, also signed to the label), followed by Live at Hammersmith in 1985.
 Although Boyce left the project early on, President continued with it and Wakeman went on to make 30 albums for the company.
 President Records also oversaw the first record releases by his sons, Adam and Oliver.

 During the late 1980s President did good business with the albums made by Ray Fenwick as Forcefield, featuring, by turns, vocals from Pete Prescott, Tony Martin (Black Sabbath) and Graham Bonnet (Rainbow).